Japanese Currency: A Guide for Travelers

 • Japanese banknotes are some of the world’s most difficult to counterfeit, so rest easy knowing you won’t encounter any unpleasant surprises while handling yen.

-• Current banknote designs are expected to be replaced in mid-2024.
-But don’t fret if you still keep some old banknotes from previous trips as you will be able to use them without any problems.
+• Banknote designs were renovated in July 2024.
+But don’t fret if you still keep some old banknotes from previous trips as you will be able to continue to use them without any problems.

 Side Story: The Mystery of the 2,000 Yen Bill